24aitor/Linker/README.md

 This package only needs to register the service provider, then it will force https automatically.

+And if you're using laravel 5.5+ it will be done automatically.

 ### Register Service Provider

 ```php